-- Learned hands on skills required for installation of improvements including air sealing, open blow / dense packing cellulose, installing foam board - Became more familiar with the ins-and-outs of building systems as an installer - Performed energy audits on clients homes that included CAZ testing, combustion analysis, blower door testing, and creating work scopes for the crew to implement - Worked with clients to organize priority measures to fit their budgets and improve their homes
+- Learned hands on skills required for installation of improvements including air seating, open blow / danse packing callulose, installing form board. - Became more familiar with the ins-and-outs of building systems tax an installer. - Performed energy audits on clients' homes that included CAZ testing, combustion analysis, blower door testing, and creating work scopes for the crew to implement - Worked with clients to organize priority measures to fit their budgets and improve their homes.

-Residential Energy Specialist Intern, GDS Associates Inc.

-Manchester, NH - April 2014 - November 2014
+Residential Energy Specialist Intern, GDS Associates Inc. Manchester, NH - April 2014 - November 2014